Client – City of De Soto

 Cochran was selected by PWSD No. 3 of Franklin County to provide Design, Bid Administration, Construction Administration, Construction Inspection, and Surveying for the improvements to Lake Serene Water Main.
 The project consists of approximately 3,031 linear feet of 8-inch PVC Water Main, 7,544 linear feet of 6-inch PVC water main, and 5,767 linear feet of 4-inch PVC water main, 25 hydrants, and water service transfers.
 Construction is anticipated to be complete in October 2018.

 Cochran was selected by PWSD No. 3 of Franklin County to complete a generator and controls upgrade at multiple well locations.
 The scope of work included a new control panel for Well No. 1, a new generator and double-throw disconnect switch for Lake Serene, a new generator and control panel for Well No. 3, and a new generator and double-throw disconnect switch for Well No. 8.
 Upgrades were completed ahead of schedule in August 2018.

 Client – City of Sullivan

 The well is a 30HP pitless submersible unit capable of providing 150 GPM.
-The well pumps into Well House No. 12 where the flow is measured and gas chlorination is added to the water for disinfection.
-This area typically has Trichloroethylene (TCE) in the ground water which requires an air-stripping process.
+The Well pumps into Well House No. 12 where the flow is measured and gas chlorination are added to the water for disinfection.
+This area typically has Trichloroethylene (TCE) in the groundwater which requires an air-stripping process.
 The water, as of today, does not test positive for TCE’s, however, Well House No. 12 is equipped with a treatment room sized for an air stripper if TCE’s become present in the future.
 Construction of the well and well house was complete in the Summer of 2017.